PDC Bit Parameters Optimization

 PDC Bit Drilling Parameters While near bottom

-When Drill String become near bottom, the last joint should be washed down slowly at full flow and 40-50 rpm, to avoid plugging the bit with any fill.
-To locate the bottom of the hole, observe the Torque and weight indicators.
-Because of the type of cutting structure on PDC bits, it is common that the first on-bottom drilling parameter is a sudden increase in torque.
+When Drill String becomes near the bottom, the last joint should be washed down slowly at full flow and 40-50 rpm to avoid plugging the bit with any fill.
+Observe the Torque and weight indicators to locate the bottom of the hole.
+Because of the type of cutting structure on PDC bits, it is expected that the first on-bottom drilling parameter is a sudden increase in torque.

 PDC Bit Drilling Parameters While Drilling

-- In soft formations, the bit will drill quickly with light parameters (light weight, and the rotary speed) then should be increased until the bit is drilling at its fastest rate (usually between 100-150 rpm).
+- In soft formations, the bit will drill quickly with light parameters (lightweight and rotary speed) and then should be increased until the bit is drilling at its fastest rate (usually between 100-150 rpm).

 How To Know From PDC Drilling Parameters That PDC Is Not Suitable